Public vs private college, which is a better option?

 The hustle and bustle, and diverse student bodies of large public universities like UCLA or ASU can be very appealing.
 On the other hand, the benefits that come from small class sizes of private colleges like Occidental or Pepperdine are tough to beat.

-I’m not here to tell you that private colleges are better than public colleges, or vice-versa.
-Instead I’m here to say that both types of colleges offer a ton of different resources and benefits and that, depending on you or your child’s preferences, one college might be a better fit for them than another.
+We’re not here to tell you that private colleges are better than public colleges, or vice-versa.
+Instead, we’re here to say that both types of colleges offer a ton of different resources and benefits and that, depending on you or your child’s preferences, one college might be a better fit for them than another.

 Choosing the right college can be a tough and stressful decision, especially when you don’t know the major differences between public and private colleges, but fear not!
-Let this blog article be your personal guide to the advantages and disadvantages of both types of colleges.
+Let this article be your guide in choosing the best school for you.

 This is by far the biggest difference between public and private colleges—private colleges cost more, significantly more.

-I’m gonna go ahead and assume that everyone reading this article would rather pay less money to attend college (I know I would).
+We’re gonna go ahead and assume that everyone reading this article would rather pay less money to attend college.

 However, this doesn’t mean that a private school education can’t be well worth the cost.
 Having a degree from a prestigious private college might possibly open more doors for your child, and increase their return on investment.